-The application was supported by submission of a Transport Assessment (TA).
+The application is supported by submission of a Transport Assessment (TA).
 The Council's Highways Engineer originally raised issues with the submission on the basis that the submitted TA had underestimated likely trip generation and had not considered junctions likely to be critical in understanding likely impacts on the network.

-As a result the applicant has submitted an update to the TA by way of technical note.
-This has been reviewed by the Council's Highways Officer and is considered to sufficiently address the issues previously raised.
-As anticipated the assessment acknowledges that, with committed developments in place (Sandymoor North, Sandymoor South full build and Sandymoor School full occupation) the Pitts Heath Lane/ Wharford Lane junction will be over capacity.
+As a result the applicant has submitted a revised Transport Assessment which is currently being reviewed by the Council's Highways Officer.
+It is anticipated that the assessment will demonstrate that, with committed developments in place (Sandymoor North, Sandymoor South full build and Sandymoor School full occupation) the Pitts Heath Lane/ Wharford Lane junction will be over capacity.
 This is not unexpected and the performance of this junction has long been under review, with a view to an alteration to junction type or priority at some point in the future should this be required.

 Under normal circumstances it would be recommended that a Section 106 agreement is required based on a financial contribution towards Pitts Heath/ Wharford Lane junction alterations.
 As outlined above, the site falls within a wider area of the Sandymoor development subject to an overarching legal agreement.
 That agreement did not cover provision to alter the junction anticipated to be affected but does include provisions to allow variation to the schedule of works which could be amended to include the required works.
-The applicant and landowner, Homes England, have agreed in principle to such variation which it is considered can be addressed by exchange of correspondence.
-Members will be updated orally.
+Discussions are ongoing with Homes England on this point.